Timothyagbashater/Php-crud-App/README.md

 # Php crud operation

-This is the implementation of php crud operations.
+This is the implementation of php crud operation.